nguyendinh1987/DiffusionModelsLearner/docs/Theory.md

 - <div align="left"> Image autoencoder and decoder: KL-regularized autoencoder was used as a **first_state_model** to encode images into latent features (encoder E) and decode latent features into image (decoder D).
 This autoencoder can be trained separatedly on several datasets, such as ImageNet, FFHQ, celebA-HQ, ADE20K, COCO-stuff, FaceHQ, and so on to achieve an universal autoencoder model [2].</div>

-- Latent space diffusion is an Unet model: It was train to predict noise embeded into the image at different scales???.
+- Latent space diffusion is an Unet model: It was train to predict noise embeded into the image.
+[DiffusionModel](https://github.com/nguyendinh1987/LatentDiffusion_Practice/blob/main/docs/DiffusionModel.md)

 - Conditional mechanisms: There is an additional model compressing conditional modality into latent features which can be injected into the diffusion Unet model to augment generative process using concatination or attension layers.
   - Time